markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Ian Bell's original sources

 When I first saw that the sources to Elite had been released by the authors, I couldn't believe it.
-I'd aways wanted to understand how this astonishing technical feat had been achieved, ever since I'd sat wide-mouthed as a 14-year-old when I first launched from the space station and saw the planet Lave hanging in space, right in front of my eyes.
+I'd always wanted to understand how this astonishing technical feat had been achieved, ever since I'd sat wide-mouthed as a 14-year-old when I first launched from the space station and saw the planet Lave hanging in space, right in front of my eyes.
 Which, of course, was shortly before dying for the first time, but that didn't matter.
 It was love at first sight.

 So I excitedly opened one of the source files at random... and was greeted by page after page of this kind of thing: